azizkayumov/clean-code/unit_tests.md

 **Test code is just as important as production code**, it is not a second-class citizen.
 It requires thought, design care and must be kept as clean as production code.

 ### Test Enable the -ilities
 If you don't keep your tests clean, you will lose them.
 And without them, you lose the very thing that keeps your production code flexible.
 It is *unit tests* that keep our code flexible, maintainable and reusable.
 The reason is *if you have tests, you don't fear making changes to the code!* Without tests every possible change is a possible bug.
 The dirtier your tests, the dirtier your code becomes.
+Eventually,45,000 baht.

-Eventually, you lose the tests, and your code rots.
+ you lose the tests, and your code rots.

 The higher your test coverage, the less you fear.
 Indeed, you can improve that architecture and design without fear.
 Having an automated suite of unit tests that cover the production code is the key to keeping your design and architecture as clean as possible.
 Tests enable all the -ilities, because tests enable *change*.